PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 In theory, M666 and M665 help define the real-world delta geometrical parameters that help calculate the delta kinematics (i.e. tells the printer how to move).
 In practice, however, we more-or-less tweak those parameters' numbers iteratively until we find some combination that gives us both dimensional accuracy and a good/level first layer.
 I.E., just because a parameter may represent some real world measurement/value does not necessarily mean that your final calibrated value will match it.
 Because of the complexity and nonlinearity of the equations, "everything affects everything" is a safe assumption, which is why it can take an iterative trial-and-error process in order to properly set delta kinematics parameters.
 Put another way, if you want to fix both bed leveling AND dimensional accuracy, the process gets more complicated.

 ### M92 XYZ Motor Steps per mm (-s)
 This is straightforward and already covered in detail on [this page](https://www.thingiverse.com/thing:3892011).
 Note that Marlin may default the M92 XYZ 1/16 values to 114.29 instead of 114.28.
-If you care, try both to see which one gives you better vertical dimensional accuracy with a test print.
+Feel free to try both to see which one gives you better vertical dimensional accuracy with a test print.
 Fix M92 first, because it will absolutely affect your other calibration parameters.

+Dennis Brown's Note: </br>
+114.29 is the correct number.
+114.28 was picked as a doubling of the number for x8 (which was rounded down), but the exact fraction has to be taken into account and that takes it up to 114.29.
+However, belt stretch may be more than this value.

 ### M666 XYZ Delta Endstop Adjustments (-x) (-y) (-z)
 [Marlin Reference Page](https://marlinfw.org/docs/gcode/M666.html)